Gorenstein isolated quotient singularities of odd prime dimension are cyclic: Proof of Lemma

 \subsection{The case where $G$ is solvable}

-In this subsection, we prove Theorem~\ref{main} in the case where $G$ is a solvable group by induction on ${}^\# G$ (the order of $G$).
+In this subsection, we prove Lemma~\ref{main} in the case where $G$ is a solvable group by induction on ${}^\# G$ (the order of $G$).

-Let $G$ be a finite solvable subgroup of $\sll{n}{K}$ satisfying the assumption in Theorem~\ref{main}D Assume ${}^\# G > 1$.
-By induction, any finite solvable subgroup $G'$ of $\sll{n}{K}$ satisfying the assumption in Theorem~\ref{main} is cyclic if ${}^\# G > {}^\# G'$.
-In particular any proper subgroup of $G$ is cyclic.
+Let $G$ be a finite solvable subgroup of $\sll{n}{K}$ satisfying the assumption in Lemma~\ref{main}D Assume ${}^\# G > 1$.
+By induction, any finite solvable subgroup $G'$ of $\sll{n}{K}$ satisfying the assumption in Lemma~\ref{main} is cyclic if ${}^\# G > {}^\# G'$.
+In particular, any proper subgroup of $G$ is cyclic.

 Let $H$ be a maximal subgroup of $G$ that contains the commutator subgroup of $G$.
+We remark that such a subgroup exists since $G$ is solvable.
 Then $H$ is a normal subgroup of $G$.
 Since $H$ is a proper subgroup of $G$, $H$ is a cyclic group.
 Let $a$ be a generator of $H$, and take $b \in G \setminus H$.
 Then,

 where $\seisei{a_1, \ldots, a_t}$ means the subgroup generated by $a_1$, \ldots, $a_t$.

 Let $s$ be the order of $a$.
 Since $H$ is a normal subgroup of $G$, $b^{-1}ab$ is in $H$.
 There exists $u \in \left( {\Bbb Z}/s{\Bbb Z} \right)^\times$ such that $b^{-1}ab = a^u$.